Managing Customer Behaviour Protocol

 • identify the consequences of a breach

-• note that they have been logged on the council’s unreasonable behaviour and that the record will be removed after 12 months as long as there is no repeat behaviour
+• note that they have been logged on the Council’s unreasonable behaviour and that the record will be removed after 12 months as long as there is no repeat behaviour

-• outline the process for appeal
+• outline the process for review.

 The correspondence will be accompanied by an Equalities and Diversity questionnaire.
 Where the returned questionnaire identifies underlying issues that have not previously been identified, the panel will refer to appropriate specialist colleagues (as per 4.6 above).